bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 .. figure:: /images/bbans_bb_encode.png
   :width: 600px
-  :alt: Bits Back Encoding with a Latent Variable Model
+  :alt: Bits-Back Encoding with a Latent Variable Model
   :align: center

-  Figure 4: Bits Back Encoding with a Latent Variable Model
+  Figure 4: Bits-Back Encoding with a Latent Variable Model

 The key difference here is that we're decoding the existing bitstream (from previous data that we've compressed) to generate a (pseudo-) random sample :math:`\bf z` using the posterior distribution.
+This replaces the random sampling we did in Figure 2.
 Since the existing bitstream was encoded using a different distribution, the sample we decode should *sort of* random.
-The nice part about this trick is that we're still going to encode :math:`\bf z` as usual so any bits we've popped off the bitstream we get "back" (that is, don't require to be on the bitstream anymore).
+The nice part about this trick is that we're still going to encode :math:`\bf z` as usual so any bits we've popped off the bitstream to generate our pseudo-random sample, we get "back" (that is, don't require to be on the bitstream anymore).
 This *reduces* the effective average size of encoding each datum + latent variables.

 .. figure:: /images/bbans_bb_decode.png
   :width: 600px
-  :alt: Bits Back Decoding with a Latent Variable Model
+  :alt: Bits-Back Decoding with a Latent Variable Model
   :align: center

-  Figure 5: Bits Back Decoding with a Latent Variable Model
+  Figure 5: Bits-Back Decoding with a Latent Variable Model

-Figure 5 shows decoding with Bits Back.
+Figure 5 shows decoding with Bits-Back.
 It is the same as latent variable decoding with the exception that we have to "put back" the bits we took off originally.
 Since our ANS encoding and decoding are lossless, the bits we put back should be exactly the bits we took off.
-The number of bits we removed will be dependent on the posterior distribution and which bits are on the stream.
+The number of bits we removed/put back will be dependent on the posterior distribution and the bits that were originally there.

 .. figure:: /images/bbans_bitstream_view.png
   :width: 600px
-  :alt: Visualization of Bitstream for Bits Back Coding
+  :alt: Visualization of Bitstream for Bits-Back Coding
   :align: center

-  Figure 6: Visualization of Bitstream for Bits Back Coding
+  Figure 6: Visualization of Bitstream for Bits-Back Coding

 To get a better sense of how it works, Figure 6 shows a visualization of encoding and decoding two data points.
 Colors represent the different